Tiffany270/YIkiBlog-VuePress/docs/Algorithms/README.md

 # About&Basic

-- If you want learn basic algorithms, view [Alorithms-Java-GitHub](https://github.com/Tiffany270) to get all source codes :)
+- If you want to learn the basic algorithms, pls view [Alorithms-Java-GitHub](https://github.com/Tiffany270) to get all source codes :)
-- Check LeetCode online page, view [yiki's blog](http://yiki.site/vuepress/Leetcode/)
+- View LeetCode online page, see [yiki's blog](http://yiki.site/vuepress/Leetcode/)

 ## SelectSort/选择排序